splunk/splunk-sdk-ruby/README.md

 The format is a Ruby Hash:

     {
+        #The user name (String) of a Splunk administrator.
+Required.
-        :username => 'admin',       #String - required
+        :username => 'admin',
+        #The password (String) of the above user.
+Required.
-        :password => 'password',    #String - required
+        :password => 'password',
+        #The management port (String) of the Splunk Server.
+Defaults to '8089'.
-        :port => '8089',            #String - defaults to 8089 if missing
+        :port => '8089',
-        :host => 'localhost',       #String - defaults to 'localhost' if missing :protocol => 'https'        #String - can be 'https' or 'http'; defaults to 'https' if missing.
+        #The host (String) where the Splunk Server is running.
+Defaults to 'localhost'
+        :host => 'localhost',
+        #The protocol that the Splunk Server's management port is using.
+        #Can be 'https' or 'http'.
+Defaults to 'https'.
+        :protocol => 'https'
     }

 To protect your Splunk password, you may want to delete this file when you are done running the unit tests.